-This is a guest article written by Petra Coveney, a registered yoga teacher with Yoga Alliance Professionals, the leading professional body for yoga teachers and trainers.
-Petra is the founder of Menopause Yoga and author of the book Menopause Yoga – a Holistic Guide to Supporting Women on Their Menopause Journey’, which is due to be published on October 21st.
+This is a guest article written by Petra Coveney.
+Petra is a registered yoga teacher with Yoga Alliance Professionals, the leading professional body for yoga teachers and trainers.
+Petra is also the founder of Menopause Yoga and author of the book Menopause Yoga – a Holistic Guide to Supporting Women on Their Menopause Journey’.

 What is Menopause Yoga?

 Menopause yoga can help women relieve their symptoms during the transition from perimenopause to menopause when the hormone fluctuations are at their worst.
 The practice may improve their long-term physical and emotional well-being in post menopause when the depletion of oestrogen can lead to osteopenia or osteoporosis, depleted muscle mass, and the risk of cardiovascular disease increases.